-The CCAPS Mentor Program connects all CCAPS alumni and other industry professionals with CCAPS mentees/students who share similar areas of professional and educational interests and goals.
-CCAPS students in the following programs are eligible to be mentees (current CCAPS students cannot be mentors).
+The CCAPS Mentor Program connects CCAPS alumni and other industry professionals with CCAPS mentees/students who share similar areas of professional and educational interests and goals.
+CCAPS students in the programs listed below are eligible to be mentees; however, current CCAPS students are not eligible to be mentors.

 To allow for maximum flexibility, the 2023–24 CCAPS Mentor Program will be a hybrid program of in-person and virtual options.
 No in-person meetings are expected or required, and all orientations will be offered virtually.